Welcome to Rob's plants

 only institutional landscaping installed in between big homes and bermudagrass

 front lawns.
-After settling in for a few months, we've started to slowly
+After settling in for a few months, we started back in on gardening,

 albeit at a smaller scale than our original one (lots are much smaller around